toniov/es-builder/README.md

 }
 ```

-Also, there is a one-to-one mapping between the raw query and its equivalent in the DSL therefore adding directly raw queries is ok.
+Also, there is a one-to-one mapping between the raw query and its equivalent in the DSL, therefore adding directly raw queries is ok.

 ## Complex queries

-Combined queries can be built as well nesting compound queries.
+Combined queries can be built nesting compound queries.

 ```js
 const QueryBuilder = require('./es-builder').QueryBuilder;